Things to do and see around Abel Tasman National Park

 In 1993 Tonga Island Marine Reserve was formed which marked a new era in the protection of this beautiful coastline.
 The reserve covers an area of 1835 hectares next to the Abel Tasman National Park extending 1852m offshore along the coast between Bark Bay and Awaroa.
 The marine reserve protects all marine life within its boundaries benefiting not just fish but also seals, penguins and sea birds.
 You can visit the marine reserve by water taxi to view the seals at Tonga Island.
 There are commercial seal swimming excursions by sea kayak (you must stay 20m away from seals).
 You can walk sections of the coastal track who pass along the edge of the reserve and use your own snorkel to observe marine life along the shoreline.

 Dolphins are frequent visitors to the coast and NZ Fur Seals are commonly seen on the islands of the park all year, especially Tonga Island which is a breeding colony.
 Visiting Tonga or Pinnacle Island by sea kayak or water taxi, will often give you a great opportunity to photograph Seals.
 Orca also migrate through the Abel Tasman and a lucky sighting of these magnificent mammals from a water taxi is a once in a lifetime experience.
-Little Blue or Fairy Blue Penguins breed along much of the coastline and are often seen by sea kayak or boat at sea feeding during the day and live in burrows on islands along the coast.
-Many species of seabird inhabit the coastline including Shags (cormorant), Gannets, Gulls, Herons, Oyster Catches and Terns.
-See our photo gallery for pictures of wildlife found in the Abel Tasman.
+Little Blue or Fairy Blue Penguins breed along much of the coastline.
+They are often seen by sea kayak or boat at sea, feeding during the day and live in burrows on islands along the coast.
+Many species of seabird inhabit the coastline including Shags (cormorant), Gannets, Gulls, Herons, Oyster Catchers and Terns.